 AP201 DOCUMENT PROCESSING (3.0 credits/56 clock hours) This course is designed to develop the student's ability to take unarranged material and type it into error-free business documents.
 Proofreading, accuracy in formatting, and speed will be further developed through working with projects.
-Prerequisites: Keyboarding II, Keyboarding II Lab and Word Processing with a grade of C- or better.
+Prerequisite: Keyboarding II, Keyboarding II Lab and Word Processing.